 As a small school, we understand the importance of offering experiences that expand students' horizons.
 Our international travel program builds global awareness and leadership skills, awakens high schoolers to a whole new world of possibilities and gives them skills to become empathetic activists in the world community.

 Established in 1989, the program has earned accolades from parents, teachers, students and the Washington Education Association.
 We currently take high schoolers to Japan, Nicaragua, Québec and France.
 Students who prefer longer foreign exchange home-stay programs also receive our direct support.
-The Lopez Island Foreign Exchange Program is supported by a nonprofit foundation which provides funding to ensure that finances are no barrier and that all students have the opportunity to participate.
+The Lopez International Students Education Program (InSTEP) is a nonprofit foundation which provides funding to ensure that finances are no barrier and that all students have the opportunity to participate; their websites can be found at lopezinstep.org.

 Each trip provides its own window to the world.
 Students traveling to Nicaragua focus on history, economics of a developing country, service projects and improving their Spanish skills.
 In Japan, students visit our sister island of Ishima, tour ancient sites and temples, and immerse themselves in cultural history.
 Stays in Kyoto and Tokyo broaden their understanding of modern Japan.